 - Listen in time to your inner voice.

-It is not necessary to take into account all these tips, but the more tips you follow, the more successful you become when choosing an agency.
+It is not necessary to take into account all these tips, but the more tips you follow, the more successful you become when selecting an agency.
 Feel free to figure out whether our e-commerce agency is right for you.
 The success factors speak in each case for themselves.
 I wish you to find the right agency!
-Also with the choice of the agency one shall have a little luck.
+Also with the agency selection process one shall have a little luck.